messiel12pr/messiel12pr/README.md

 CS Student :computer:
 ----------

-SWE Co-op Intern, 6+ months of professional Web Dev experience with technologies like Spring Boot, SQL, JDBC and Docker.
+SWE Co-op Intern, with experience in Back-End WebDev

 *   🌍  I'm based in Puerto Rico
 *   ✉️  You can contact me at [joel.gonzalez35@upr.edu](mailto:joel.gonzalez35@upr.edu)